iorchard/okidoki/install_ha_cluster_from_scratch.rst

 Install HA Cluster from scratch
 =================================

-This is a guide to install HA cluster for openstack masakari service.
+This is a guide to install HA cluster from scratch.

 I assume there are 3 controllers and 3 workers.

 * controllers: taco2-ctrl{1,2,3} (192.168.21.4{1,2,3})
 * workers: taco2-comp{1,2,3}     (192.168.21.4{4,5,6})

+All machines are CentOS 7.8.

 Set up Corosync and Pacemaker on controllers
 ---------------------------------------------